lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Value-sent function is generally used when the field value is not known by both end.
 The value is sent in the compressed message header.
-Both ends must know the size of the field, either implicitely or explicitely in the compressed header field.
-This function is generally used with the ignore MO.
+Both ends must know the size of the field, either implicitely (the size is known by both sides) or explicitely in the compressed header field by indicating the length.
+This function is generally used with the "ignore" MO.

-The compressor sends the target value stored on the rule on the compressed header message. , if the matching operator is "=".
-Otherwise the matching operator indicates the information that will be sent on the link.
+The compressor sends the Target Value stored on the rule in the compressed header message.
+The decompressor restores the field value with the one received from the LPWAN

-For a LSB operator only the Least Significant Bits are sent.

 ## LSB CDF